A Mini-Batch Method for Solving Nonlinear PDEs with Gaussian Processes: Introduction

 where $\mathcal{I}_k$ contains a mini-batch of samples, $M$ is the cardinality of $\mathcal{I}_k$, and $\gamma_k$ is the step size at the $k^{\textit{th}}$ step.
 Denote by $\boldsymbol{v}_{\mathcal{I}_k}$ the vector containning elements of a vector $\boldsymbol{v}$ indexed by $\mathcal{I}_k$.
 Then, to handle the inifnite dimensional minimization problem in \eqref{intro_stopm}, we derive a representer formula for \eqref{intro_stopm} in Section \ref{secGPNM} such that

 where ${I}$ is the identity matrix, $\boldsymbol{z}^{k+1}=(\boldsymbol{z}^{k}_{\mathcal{N}\backslash\mathcal{I}_k}, \boldsymbol{z}^{k+1}_{\mathcal{I}_k})$, and $\boldsymbol{z}^{k+1}$ solves

 Thus, the computational cost is reduced to $O(M^3)$ in each iteration if we use the standard Cholesky decomposition to compute the inverse of the covariance matrix for solving \eqref{intro_nluzprli} and \eqref{intro_nlzdexpl}.
-Under assumptions of boundedness of $\boldsymbol{\phi}$ and the weakly convexity of the functions $\{f_i\}_{i=1}^N$, our convergence analysis shows that the error diminishes at the rate of $O(1/K + 1/M)$.
-Numerical experiments in Section \ref{secNumResults} show that smooth problems benefit from small batch sizes, while less regular problems require selective sampling for optimal accuracy.
+Under assumptions of boundedness of $\boldsymbol{\phi}$ and the weakly convexity of the functions $\{f_i\}_{i=1}^N$, our convergence analysis shows that the error diminishes at the rate of {$O(1/K + 1/M)$, where $K$ is the number of iterations and $M$ is the batch size.
+(For clarification, it's important to note that the computational complexity of addressing the inner minimization issue, as presented in \eqref{intro_stopm}, stands at $O(M^3)$.
+Meanwhile, the complexity associated with the outer iteration, which is relevant for the convergence of $(u^{k+1}, \boldsymbol{z}^{k+1})$, is represented as $O(1/K+1/M)$.) }

-Our contributions are summarized as follows: \begin{enumerate} \item We introduce a mini-batch method for solving nonlinear PDEs based on stochastic proximal point methods and GPs.
-The mini-batch method allocates the computational cost to each iteration by considering a small batch of samples; \item Based on stability analysis and convexity arguments, we give a rigorous convergence analysis for the mini-batch method in Section \ref{secConverge}.
-We extend the arguments in the framework of \cite{davis2019stochastic, bousquet2002stability, deng2021minibatch} to consider minimization problems in Banach function spaces. \end{enumerate}